Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Abstract

 \section{Abstract}

-\justify We study labeled chip-firing on binary trees and some of its modifications.
+\justify We study labeled chip-firing on binary trees starting with $2^n-1$ chips initially placed at the root.
 We prove a sorting property of terminal configurations of the process.
 We also analyze the endgame moves poset and prove that this poset is a modular lattice.

 \textit{Keywords:} Labeled chip-firing, binary tree